- How do students register for orientation?

 There will be opportunities built into the New Student Orientation schedule for new students to pick up their U-Passes on their own or with their orientation groups.

-For 149 years, SAIC has been committed to providing the best and most innovative art education possible.
+SAIC is committed to providing the best and most innovative art education possible.
 SAIC believes we have a responsibility as an institution to ensure that, when you graduate, you are fully conversant with the tools that technology can provide.
 In order to ensure integrated curricular technology and equal access to a wide range of software, technical support, and training, SAIC has instituted a technology requirement consisting of two parts: a school-wide laptop requirement and a technology fee.

 All students enrolled for six or more degree credit hours are charged a technology fee.
 This fee helps provide access to wireless and wired networking, curricular software in computer classrooms and labs, and student computing Help Desk support and training.
 In addition, students with a qualifying laptop computer can access curricular software both on and off campus, along with student computing Help Desk support.